Originally published August 2012

 Empowered patients are more likely aware of patient safety issues, including the importance of managing medication, controlling and preventing infection, and avoiding falls.

 Moreover, engaged patients understand the value of informed consent, reporting incidents and near misses, as well as the importance of disclosing an adverse event.
 Physicians should be mindful of this, and follow the CMPA's advice on how to communicate with patients if an unanticipated poor clinical outcome has occurred during care.
-Doctors can access the CMPA's publication, Communicating with your patient about harm: Disclosure of adverse events.
+Doctors can access the CMPA's publication, Disclosing harm from healthcare delivery: Open and honest communication with patients.

 Online support to patients